 In some cases, though, you may need a more particular group of users than are afforded by basic filters.
 For example, an online store selling pet food and accessories will obviously benefit the most from feedback by actual pet owners.
 A coat store will learn more from people living in cold places than, say, Miami.

 This article will show you how to screen for custom demographics using our new screener question feature and other options.

-The screening option we’ve always offered, and which is available on all plan types, is our additional qualification requirements textbox.
+The screening option we’ve always offered, and which is available on all plan types, is our verbal response screener textbox.

 This is a free text box where you can write anything at all: “Must be a pet owner.” – “Must care about environmental causes.” – “Must have gone on an international trip in the last year.”

 Anything from experiences to special skills to personality traits and more can go in this box.
 Before users begin the test, we’ll show them your requirements and allow only those who are eligible to continue.
 For those that move on, we show the requirements again at the very beginning of the video portion and ask them to specifically state for the record, with details, how they meet your requirements.